• Skip to primary navigation

 Make Intimate Seating Areas

-Whether you often spend time with your loved ones outside, or you enjoy having guests over, your patio is the perfect space for making intimate seating areas.
+Whether you often spend time with your loved ones outside, or you enjoy having guests over, your patio is the perfect space to create private seating arrangements.
 These can encourage long and deep conversations.

 One way to do this is to spread your sofa and chairs around the focal point (such as an ottoman, coffee table, or accent piece).
 The furniture should face one another to encourage conversations.
 As a result, you’ll have a cozy space.